naciriii/serverless-beyond/README.md

-# LC1 Framework
+# Serverless Beyond Framework

-LC1 framework created based on serverless framework to simplify development of microservices and automate tasks
+Serverless Beyond framework is built based on serverless framework in order to simplify development of microservices and automate usual tasks and help you to focus on writing code within a clean and optimized architecture.

 ## CLI Commands
 The Cli command **ngen** will handle the multiple tasks listed below